nickthecoder/rapidragdoll/README.md

 ## Status

 The game has been fully working for a while now.
-But there's no sound yet :-(
+But there's still no sound yet :-(

 There's a series of "Tutorial" levels, 9 Christmas related levels, plus a few others.
-It really needs more levels though.
+It really needs more though.

 ## Design

 Written in Kotlin, using the
 [Tickle Game Engine](https://github.com/nickthecoder/tickle).
-The physics of the game uses JBox2D (and in fact, the reason for writing the game was as a demonstation of using JBox2D within Tickle).
+The physics of the game uses JBox2D (and in fact, the reason for writing the game was as a demonstration of using JBox2D within Tickle).

 I've only tested it on Linux, but it should work with Windows and MacOS too (fingers crossed).